-As discussed in Note 1, the financial statements present only the Fund and do not purport to, and do not, present the financial position of the City of Stamford, Connecticut, and changes in its financial position in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Fund and do not purport to, and do not, present the financial position of the City of Stamford, Connecticut, and changes in its financial position and, where applicable, its cash flows in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.